muksis/zero-waste/README.md

 A CRUD second-life-of-things project built with React JS (including Router, Leaflet, Icons, Swiper, Uuid and Toastify), CSS, Firebase (including Google authentication and Pagination), Geocode API and hosted on .

 * A user can register and log in using Firebase authentication both with email + password and Google authentication.
+* A user can change their personal details.
 * A user can reset their password via a reset link.
 * A user can add things they want to sell, let or give away and edit or delete their listings.
 * A user can drop a message to the listing’s owner via the contact form.